ellenbroad/open-data-certificate-help/README.md

 ### Extra Help

-Each question in the survey can contain a link to extra guidance outside the questionnaire:
+Each question in the survey can contain a link to extra guidance found inside these help pages.
+This extra guidance is formatted to make it stand out from the elements copied from the questionnaire.

 ## Formatting